250 – Sheriff’s Office Employee Identification

 2. A retired employee requesting replacement for official identification that was lost or stolen must make a report of the loss to a law enforcement agency and obtain a case number.
-A copy of the incident report with the case number, along with a signed affidavit of loss, will be submitted to (H.E.A.R.D) with a written request for the issuance of replacement identification.
+A copy of the incident report with the case number, along with a signed affidavit of loss, will be submitted to (HR) with a written request for the issuance of replacement identification.

 All documentation related to lost or stolen official identification will be maintained in the employee’s permanent personnel file.

 Whenever any HCSO employee is suspended, resigns, retires, or is separated from the agency due to termination, leave of absence, military leave, family leave, other extended absences either long term or temporary, death, or for any other reason, he or she will surrender all official identification, including: badge, mini badge, building access card, and any other identification associating him or her with the HCSO, to his or her commanding supervisor or (HR).
 Additionally, the employee will return his or her department manual and all uniforms and issued equipment directly to Uniform Supply.

 All official identification and badges will be submitted to (H.E.A.R.D) for final disposition.

 The HCSO will issue official retirement identification to employees who retire from the agency under honorable discharge conditions in accordance with TCOLE rules.
 The eligible employee will submit a written request at least thirty (30) days prior to the scheduled retirement through the chain of command to his or her bureau commander, who will accomplish a query of the employee’s employment history and make recommendation to (HR).